idptools/dodo/README.md

 Every bond length inside a rebuilt region is exact by construction.
 Side chains are still not built.

-It is opt-in because of the **seams**.
+The one place it cannot be exact is the **seams**.
 Where a rebuilt region meets a folded domain, that domain's nitrogen still points toward where the region ran in AlphaFold's model, and folded-domain atoms are not DODO's to move.
 A peptide unit reaches at most 2.854 Å from an alpha carbon to the nitrogen it bonds to; a rebuilt alpha carbon measures well beyond that from it.
-The bond is unsatisfiable, so DODO aims the atom as close as the residue's own N–CA–C angle allows and leaves the bond long — measured 2.6–3.7 Å against an ideal 1.33 (mean ~3.0) — and reports it.
+The bond is unsatisfiable, so DODO aims the atom as close as the residue's own N–CA–C angle allows, leaves the bond long — measured 2.6–3.7 Å against an ideal 1.33 (mean ~3.0) — and labels and reports it (on `RebuildReport.backbone_seams` and in the run summary).
+Nothing impossible is
-Nothing impossible is written: measured over three structures at three seeds, `--backbone` introduces zero atom pairs closer than the 1.00 Å floor below which no real bond exists.
+written: measured over three structures at three seeds, backbone placement introduces zero atom pairs closer than the 1.00 Å floor below which no real bond exists.

 Building from sequence has no seams and comes out completely clean.
 See the [user guide](https://dodo.readthedocs.io) for the full accounting, including why leaving the seam